-I have always been insanely jealous of teachers whose classrooms look like a movie set.
-Or teachers who can make their classroom look like a master suite in a $2.5 million home with perfect curtains, perfectly-matched color patterns, and plush furniture.
-I’m also jealous of teachers who can pull off a classroom theme and work it into absolutely everything they do all year.
-There were many times when my students’ jaws hit the floor when they saw other teachers’ classrooms.
+I have always been jealous of teachers whose classrooms look like a movie set.
+I’m in awe of teachers who can make their classroom look like a master suite in a $2.5 million home with nice curtains, perfectly-matched color patterns, and plush furniture.
+I’m also jealous of teachers who can pull off a classroom theme and work it into everything they do all year.
+There were many times when my students’ jaws hit the floor after they saw other teachers’ classrooms.
 Then they asked, “Mr. Geswein, why don’t you ever make our room look fancy like that!?”

 When we returned to class, I explained to my students that everyone has different talents…and my talent is DEFINITELY not designing classrooms!!

 If you’re like me, I’d like this blog post to offer some encouragement and ideas because I feel like teachers (especially in elementary grades) put way too much pressure on themselves to have a classroom that looks perfect.

 I see SO MANY AMAZING CLASSROOMS on social media every day, especially during July and August!
 On the flip side, even though they aren’t posting, I know there are teachers who feel pressure to design a classroom that can compete with all the ones they see on Instagram, Pinterest, and Facebook.

 During my 14 years of teaching, I would have finished last in ANY classroom-design contest.
 Since you’re a teacher, you’re going to ask me to provide evidence to support my statement.
 Here are photos of my fifth-grade classroom one year.
 It was about 95% ready for the first day.